CAMI THOMPSON VOCAL STUDIO

 Another benefit if you buy a package - there is no penalty if you need to cancel your lesson up to 24 hours before your time slot, as it is already paid for.
 We just need to set up another time.
 But please give me as much notice as possible so I can book someone else.

-- If you have to cancel between 4 hours and 1 hour before your session, you have to pay a $45 penalty at the start of your next lesson to continue, as I will not very likely be able to find someone to fill in your session.
+- If you have to cancel between 4 hours and 1 hour before your session, you have to pay a $45 penalty at the start of your next lesson to continue, as I will not be able to find someone to fill in your session time.

 - If you give no notice (no-show), you will lose that lesson, and you will need to verify your next session.

-- But… If you have to cancel due to a prove-able emergency, I may cancel the penalty.
+- But… If you HAVE to cancel due to a prove-able emergency, I may consider reducing or cancelling the penalty.
 Just don't lie to me.

 Cami's Reno Office Studio…